ecashin/ehallway/README.md

     sh -xe ../tpt-update.sh

-Starting at the repository's top level, the web server is built and run as shown below.
+Starting at the repository's top level, the web server is built and run as shown below, but after editing the username and password for your Postgres user and password.

+*WARNING*: Do not use a sensitive password or important Postgres user, because other users on your system will be able to see these credentials in the command using tools like `ps`.

     cd api && \
-    cargo run -- --static-path ../ui/dist
+    cargo run -- \
+      --static-path ../ui/dist \
+      --postgres-user ehallway \
+      --postgres-password ehallway

 Starting at the repository's top level, the reverse proxy server is started as shown below.